Meet the team

 Tropical Islands visited

 Jo joined Aardvark’s Scottish office in September 2006, fresh from two ski seasons.
 Jo’s passions include cooking, travelling, hiking and horse riding.
 She was a chalet manager in the Alps for two winter seasons, while the summers took her to the north of Scotland to cook for large house parties.
-As a child, Jo was fully immersed in the Fife Hunt pony club, and has more recently worked with top eventers and racehorses.
+As a child, Jo was fully immersed in the Fife Hunt pony club, and also spent some time working with top eventers and racehorses.
 She also has a true love for animals, having grown up as a farmer’s daughter.

 She put her cooking skills to good use on a two month sabbatical in Uganda and Rwanda where she was tasked with improving the food and sourcing new ingredients in some of the top lodges.
 A highlight of her time here was tracking mountain gorillas on three occasions – Jo is therefore an excellent person to talk to about holidays here as she can give you her own honest and unbiased advice.